 1. Implement a social media monitoring system.
 A social media monitoring system will help you keep track of what is being said about your brand in the social media universe, alert you to issues on the horizon, and help you gauge public understanding of, and sentiment around an issue.
 There are many good social media management systems (SMMS) that include monitoring as a component.
 An adequate monitoring system can be pieced together with little or no cost using several applications.
 This list of tools from Tripwire Magazine includes some low cost tools and some that are free.
 Jeremiah Owyang of Web Strategy has put together a more extensive and research-based review of enterprise level tools here.
 The important concept is to build a monitoring system that tracks mentions of your brand in online media, keywords related to your brand, and principle personal brands as well.
 The system can be as simple or as elaborate as you have time, resources, and people for.
 But experts agree a monitoring system is primary, and the sooner the better.

 2. Develop a social media policy/guide.
 There is a general misunderstanding that a social media policy is a prohibitive document.
 The best social media policies operate as guide rails that empower people to use social media channels responsibly in a way that connects the organization’s brand to its fans.
 In Owyang’s research on social media readiness, every top-rated company in the report had a social media policy.
 Those companies with social media policies were also the most successful in crisis and reputation events.
 The policy should include a training/on-going education element.
 There are many good examples that can be found with a simple Google search.
-Here is a short list of examples from university athletic departments.
 If you’re starting from scratch, I recommend looking at several in your sector and a few in different sectors and then taking out elements that will work for you.
 Putting together a policy is not an overnight exercise and should be a by-product of input from several key voices including legal.
 It is also important to remember that your guidelines must fit your organization’s culture and not stretch the boundaries of your time, resources, and people.
 We’ll talk in detail about this piece in a future blog post.

 3. Implement a social media management system.
 A social media management system (SMMS) should have multiple functions that can facilitate monitoring, publishing, lead and conversion tracking, measurement, and customer relationship management, depending on what your social media goals are.
 The system should include your monitoring needs, and at its most basic level, it should allow for multiple accounts and administrators to post and manage to your social media channels.
 Hootsuite is an example of a basic free SMMS.
 Prices of paid services can range from ten dollars a month to thousands.
 I recommend an organization invest in a system.
 Make it the home base of all your digital communications.